altink7/altin-bot/README.md

 ## Customization

-AltinBot is fully customizable through JSON.
+Altin-Bot is fully customizable through JSON.
 You can update the theme, interaction flow, and responses without modifying code.
 Define your configuration in the JSON file and pass it as a prop.

 ## Contributing